Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Adversarial Robustness Evaluation Library and Experiment

 \subsection{The Library: ShillingREC}

-To address the aforementioned issues, we propose an adversarial robustness evaluation library named ShillingREC, which supports various attack modes and recommendation tasks.
+To address the aforementioned issues, we propose ShillingREC, an adversarial robustness evaluation library that supports multiple attack modes and recommendation tasks.
 The overall framework of ShillingREC is illustrated in Figure \ref{fig:shillingrec}.
-ShillingREC can flexibly design attack modes based on different data types and recommendation task types.
-Specifically, as shown in Table \ref{tab:attackmethod}, we categorize shilling attacks into attacks on rating data and attacks on implicit feedback data.
-For attacks on rating data, we evaluate them on rating prediction tasks and ranking tasks based on pointwise optimization strategies.
-For attacks on implicit feedback data, we evaluate them on ranking tasks based on pairwise optimization strategies.
-Moreover, ShillingREC supports multiple commonly used datasets and is easily extensible.
-Integrates well-designed execution processes and comprehensive persistence strategies for data preprocessing, poisoning attacks, and recommendation model training.
+ShillingREC enables poisoning attacks on both rating and implicit data formats.
+For rating data, it injects fake rating data and evaluates model performance using rating prediction tasks.
+For implicit feedback data, it injects fake interaction data and evaluates performance through top-k recommendation tasks.
+This design allows for a fair comparison of different poisoning attack models within their respective areas of strength.
+Additionally, ShillingREC supports various commonly used datasets, offering excellent scalability.
+It also provides efficient execution pipelines and comprehensive persistence strategies for data processing, poisoning attacks, and recommendation model training.